 You can usually find all kinds of crackers for your cheese board in the cracker aisle, and it doesn’t hurt to get a variety!
 Give your crackers just as much variation as your cheeses.
 Let your guests try them all and find their favorite combo.
 You can even add some breadsticks for extra selections.

-This cheese board has a slide-out tray that holds 4 different cheese knives and has a rim for crackers.
+This cheese board from Amazon has a slide-out tray that holds 4 different cheese knives and has a rim for crackers.
 It’s pretty deluxe!

 Sweet and Salty Accents